Dirae (poem): Synopsis

 Dirae is a series of curses.
 It is told from the perspective of a Sicilian herdsman, who is evicted from his lands by Lycurgus, a veteran of Rome's civil wars.
-The herdsman exhorts his friend, Battarus, to join him in his cursing of the land that they leave behind, swearing that the natural order of the world would be overturned—that prey should chase after predator—sooner than he stops his baleful song.
+The herdsman directs the poem toward an enigmatic "Battarus" -- the identity of which is uncertain -- to join him in his cursing of the land that they leave behind, swearing that the natural order of the world would be overturned—that prey should chase after predator—sooner than he stops his baleful song.

 The series of curses follow a narrative.
 The unnamed singer asks the land to become infertile, even the hills bereft of water, so that Lycurgus is not able to experience the beauty of Sicily.
 Then, the breezes that used to blow sweetly on the land, he asks to turn to unmanageable heat.
 He mourns the felling of the woods he loves so much, and he asks Jupiter to strike the land with lightning so that first the woods, and then all the farmland, might burn up.
 Once the land has burned, he turns to the sea, calling on the waves to flood the land and on Neptune to drive sea monsters over the land with the waves.
 If Neptune does not heed his call, the herdsman asks that at least the streams would flood and, when the streams retreat, that they might leave behind marshes.

 In the end, the singer takes a final look from a hill upon his land and vows that, again, the natural order of the world would sooner be overturned—that white would appear to be black and left appear to be right—before he ceases to mourn the loss of his land, disappearing afterwards into the woods.

 Characters

-The characters of the poem are the singer, his friend Battarus to whom this song is addressed, and Lycurgus who has been given the singer's land.
+The characters of the poem are the singer, the "Battarus" to whom this song is addressed, and Lycurgus who has been given the singer's land.
 The singer's girlfriend, Lydia, is mentioned twice.
 In addition to the humans mentioned in the poem, the speaker refers to several well-known entities from Roman mythology and culture.